 After studying Communications and Graphic Arts, she worked as a graphic designer and artistic coordinator in advertising agencies in Ivory Coast and Gabon.
-Established in Quebec for a few years, she is now Communications and Finance agent at RIVO.
+Established in Quebec for a few years, she is now Communications and Funding officer at RIVO.

 RIVO network of therapist members

 Stéphane Alix, Psychologist